Iain Macdonald, Associate Director

 Evan joined the TallWood Design Institute in 2018 after the completion of his M.S. in Wood Science at Oregon State University (OSU).
 His research focus was on moisture monitoring of CLT building components, and was divided between laboratory simulations and field monitoring of the new Forest Science Complex.
-Evan also received a bachelors in architecture, and prior to attending OSU he worked as an independent contractor providing design, drafting and permitting services.
-In addition, Evan also worked for a number of years as a research technician at a startup producing edible algae.
+Evan received a bachelors degree in architecture, and prior to attending OSU he worked as an independent contractor providing design, drafting and permitting services.
+Evan also worked for a number of years as a research technician at a startup producing edible algae.
 Evan's interest in renewable materials, wood and architectural design has been long-standing, but his discovery of mass timber catalyzed a love embedded in his fascination with the interface of the natural and built environments--something captured by mass timber in the holistic span of forest to frame.

 For general inquiries, contact the TDI at: